 The legal experts at Brand Protect have extensive experience in advising franchisors about protecting their trade marks and other intellectual property.

-The right benefit from the relevant intellectual property (IP) forms an essential element in the agreement between franchisor and franchisee.
-Consequently, franchisors should consult not only with franchise consultants and lawyers who specialise in franchise contracts, but also with lawyers who specialise in intellectual property and trade mark law.
+The right protection for franchisors, in terms of the relevant intellectual property (IP) law, forms an essential element in the agreement between franchisor and franchisee.
+Consequently, franchisors should consult not only with franchise experts and contract lawyers, but also with lawyers who specialise in trade marks and other intellectual property law.
 For more information on trade mark registration see here.

 The following text explains the crucial legal elements that need to be in place to protect a franchisor.
 It starts by briefly outlining the role of the franchise contract, and goes on to explain how trade mark registration can considerably reduce legal costs in the event of an unscrupulous ex-franchisee continuing to trade under the franchise name.